alexnastas/resume/index.md

 # Profile

 Expert engineer with more than 15 years deep hands-on experience in networking, virtualization and cloud technologies.
 Throughout my career, I operated and supported large production networks, designed solutions for large groups, led collaboration efforts with various technology partners in the SDN / SD-WAN space, as well as worked on identifying business opportunities in 5G and Edge Computing.

 # Technical Experience

-### Technical Business Development Manager (EMEA) at Lenovo
+### Lenovo
-_Feb 2020 – Present_
+**Technical Business Development Manager (EMEA)** _February 2020 – Present_

 - Identifying and implementing new growth opportunities in the Telco market.
-Particularly focusing around Network Edge, IoT and 5G use-cases.
+Focusing around Edge Computing, IoT and 5G use-cases.
 - Actively engaging with customers and tailoring solutions to fit their environment.
 Working on designing Edge Computing solutions and identifying the requirements.
-- Working with multiple partners to create feature-rich integrations involving Lenovo products
+- Working with multiple partners to create feature-rich integrations involving Lenovo products and building the strategic partner ecosystem.
-- Closely working with the development team to define the product strategy and adapt it to customer use-cases
+- Closely working with the development team to define the product strategy and adapt it to customer needs

-### Technology Partner Program Lead, Technical Marketing Expert at Nuage Networks (Nokia)
+### Nuage Networks (Nokia)
-_May 2016 – Jan 2020_
+**Technical Marketing Expert, then Technology Partner Program Lead** _May 2016 – January 2020_

 Leading the Technology Partner Program at Nuage Networks.
-Responsible for technical integration projects with Nuage Networks partners that include writing and publishing technical content related to the solution features and integration into customer use-cases (white-papers, solution briefs, integration guides, etc.) and various cloud and network automation projects.
+Responsible for technical integration projects with Nuage Networks partners that include writing and publishing technical content related to the solution features and integration into customer use-cases (white-papers, solution briefs, integration guides, etc.)(please refer to the [Publications section](#Publications) at the end of this document) and various cloud and network automation projects.
 My specific duties included:
-- Building Proof-of-Concept with a variety of cloud and networking solutions; collaborate with marketing team on external demonstrations
+- Building PoCs with a variety of cloud and networking solutions; collaborate with marketing team on external demonstrations
 - Deploying the Nuage Networks solution with partner products and major Operating Systems, hypervisors and cloud management systems.
 - Providing design recommendation to various sales groups
 - Performing live demonstrations to customers and tradeshow audiences